realitytracing/Reality-Tracing-WIP/human-foundations/human-mind-as-an-effective-unit.md

 - **Congenital twin:** constrained reflective reweighting of salience is experienced as agency
 - **Stopping-rule interpretation:** the experience of agency functions as a necessary truncation of infinite regress under uncertainty

 These interpretations coexist because they behave identically for the purposes of reality tracing.
-Where no operational difference exists, collapse constitutes epistemic overreach.
+Where no operational difference exists, resolution constitutes epistemic overreach.

 ---